codk1d/illCrawler/README.md

 [illumCrawler](https://github.com/rvasources/illumCrawler) - is crawler for web pages from darknet (tor network).
+You can use it for creating your own database of tor sites, own tor search engine and etc.

 # Getting Started
 1. The minimum required PHP version 5, MySQL.